 How accessible is public transportation: Blue line and Madison bus are very accessible.
 How available parking is and does it require a permit: Parking is widely available, no permits required.
 Things to do in the neighborhood: Everything worth doing is about 1.5 mi away, so everything is just far enough to be inconvenient.
 Why did you choose to live here: I had a month to move to Chicago, knew nothing about the city, and this was one of the few places I could rent and have three dogs.
 It was also close to school.
-I am planning on moving due to concerns about safety.
-Would you recommend it: No.

-How did you find your apartment in United Center Park?
-Zillow ALBANY PARK Location in the city: Northwest side of the city, around Kimball/Lawrence (end of the brown line) Rent: studio: \$650-850 1BR: \$800-1200 Utilities: Depends on building.
-"Radiator heat" is typically included in rent; "gas heat" is typically paid by tenant.
-Electric and "cooking gas" is typically paid by tenant.
-Water and garbage should be paid by landlord.
+Pet friendly and is a very fast commute to school.
+How did you find your apartment in United Center Park?: Zillow ALBANY PARK Location in the city: Northwest side of the city, around Kimball/Lawrence (end of the brown line) Rent: studio: \$650-850 1BR: \$800-1200 Utilities: Depends on building.
+"Radiator heat" is typically included in rent; "gas heat" is typically paid by the tenant.
+Electricity and "cooking gas" is typically paid by the tenant.
+Water and garbage should be paid by the landlord.
 Cost of living: considerably less expensive than many other neighborhoods, thanks to reasonable rents, as well as several small local grocery stores that are VERY reasonably priced.
 Also home to some of the best thrift stores in the city.
 Commute time to school: Via public transit - 60-75min (opt.
 1 - brown line to downtown, transfer to pink line; opt.
 2 - Kimball bus to Belmont blue line).
 Via car - 45-75min, depending on traffic.
 Commute time to downtown: Via public transport: 45min Accessibility of public transportation: Can walk to Brown line, Kimball bus, Lawrence bus, Montrose bus.
 Quick bus ride to Ravenswood or Mayfair Metra stops.
 Things to do in the neighborhood: Lots of wonderful, authentic restaurants - Middle Eastern, Mexican, Swedish, Vietnamese.
 A community center and refugee resettlement agency provide lots of volunteer opportunities.
 Horner Park at Montrose & Kimball is a large, beautiful park with a river walk, basketball/tennis courts, and programming.
 Other thoughts: Albany Park is directly north of Avondale/Logan Square and west of Lincoln Square and Uptown, so it's a nice home base for exploring other neighborhoods.
 It's located in one of the most diverse zip codes in the US, with lots of immigrant and refugee families.
 Albany Park is a fairly residential, working-class neighborhood, so it's relatively quiet.
-IDEAS FOR RENTING • I rent through Reside Living, which offers gut-rehabbed studios/1BR/2BR/3BR w/ great amenities.
-It's great for people who don't have much time to "set up shop" before classes start, since the units are freshly painted/cleaned/etc. and the appliances are all new (at least mine were-Buena Park).
-Maintenance service is A+ and the company offers a lot of perks (discounts, social calendar, happy hours, intramural sports teams, iPad raffles! -- I did not win one, unfortch) to its residents.
-They have properties in multiple neighborhoods around the city, so it might be worth offering their website link to the new students: http://resideliving.com/ • I rent through Local by Laramar and highly recommend • Medical District Apartments: There is a \$500 refer award when you refer others to live here.
-Here is the link,http://www.medicaldistrictapts.com/
+MCKINLEY PARK Location in the city: Southwest portion of the city, off the 35th/Archer orange line train.
+Rent: studio: \$850-1100 1BR: \$800-2000 Utilities: Depends on building.
+My building pays for internet and cable as a lease bonus (I'm in a condo) but others altogether can pay up to \$100 in utilities.
+Cost of living: Considerably less expensive than many other neighborhoods.